zayaanali/recommended-topics-tool/documents/results.md

 <br>
 ![Kosaraju Output](images/kosaraju_result.png)
 <br>
+After running Kosaraju's on the Wikipedia graph, we printed out the number of strongly connected components and the size of each component.
 The number 5 describes the number of strongly connected components present in the graph.
 The number after for example "0:" which is 15466 describes how large the component is or what size it is.